achristen/Meteobike/readme.md

 01 | 9 | 2018-05-06 08:29:11 | 2018-05-06T06:29:12.000Z  | 288.000 | 47.991375 | 22.9 | 41.9 | 1.188
 01 | 10 | 2018-05-06 08:29:24 | 2018-05-06T06:29:25.000Z  | 290.000 | 47.991242 | 23.0 | 41.9 | 1.196

-You can also place a link - called bash file on your desktor (`meteobike.sh`)
+You can also place a link - called bash script on your desktop (`meteobike.sh`)

 * [Download meteobike.sh](meteobike.sh)

-Change permissions of the file as follows, so it is executable, i.e. it can be started with a double-click:
+To ensure it works, you must change permissions of the file as follows (make it executable).
+This way, it can be started with a double-click:

     $ chmod +x  /home/pi/Desktop/meteobike.sh

-Then you can double-click `meteobike.sh` to start the user interface and start recording.
+Now you can double-click `meteobike.sh`and to start the user interface.